 Our coaching network (Stakeholder Centered Coaching) provides coaches for leaders from around the world.
-All of the coaches in our network use the same proven process.
+All of the behaviour coaches in our network use the same proven process.
 At the beginning of our coaching relationship, we get an agreement with our coaching clients and their managers on two key variables:

 1) what are the key behavior that will make the biggest positive change in increased leadership effectiveness.

 2) who are the key stakeholders that can determine (twelve to eighteen months later) if these changes have occurred.